 Mr. Fong Kwok Leung, Kevin has been re-designated from an Executive Director to a Non-executive Director of the Company with effect from 1 October 2016 due to his desire to devote more time to his own family business.
-The Company entered into a service contract with Mr. Fong for a term of two years commencing on 1 October 2020 and expiring on 30 September 2022.
-Upon expiry, his term of office has been extended to 30 September 2024, but such service contract is determinable by either party giving to the other party at least one month's prior written notice.
-Mr. Fong is entitled to a director's fee of HK\$180,000 per annum.
-In addition, during the period from 1 October 2016 to 31 October 2022, Mr. Fong had been appointed as a consultant of the Company for providing consultancy services to the Company in respect of the business development of the Group at a monthly remuneration of HK\$100,000 and the use of a private car provided by the Group.
+The Company entered into a service contract with Mr. Fong for a term of two years commencing on 1 October 2022 and expiring on 30 September 2024, but such service contract is determinable by either party giving to the other party at least one month's prior written notice.

-Mr. Li Jianxin was appointed under a contract for a term of 2 years commencing on 1 July 2020 and expiring on 30 June 2022.
-Upon expiry, his term of office has been extended to 30 June 2024.

 Mr. Tong Wing Chi was appointed under a contract for a term of 2 years commencing on 1 March 2022 and expiring on 29 February 2024.
+Upon expiry, his term of office has been extended to 28 February 2026.

 Dr. Jiang Gaoming was appointed under a contract for a term of 2 years commencing on 1 March 2022 and expiring on 29 February 2024.
+Upon expiry, his term of office has been extended to 28 February 2026.

+Dr. Chen Ying was appointed under a contract for a term of 2 years commencing on 1 March 2024 and expiring on 28 February 2026.